Budget consultation 2024 to 2025

-We held a consultation on our budget plans for the 2023/24 financial year from Thursday 1 December 2022 to Thursday 12 January 2023.
+We have a consultation on our budget plans for the 2024/25 financial year from Monday 13 November to Monday 18 December 2023

-All findings will be shared with councillors before they make decisions on the budget at a meeting of the Council in February 2023.Consultation information
+All findings will be shared with councillors before they make decisions on the budget at a meeting of the council in February 2024.Have your say

-Physical copies of the budget survey are also available in the Council Offices at Woodgreen in Witney and the Town Centre Offices, 3 Welch Way, Witney.
+Physical copies of the budget survey are also available in the council offices at Woodgreen in Witney and Welch Way, Witney.

 Where does your Council Tax go?

 West Oxfordshire District Council receives only 10 pence in every £1 of your Council Tax to provide the services we are responsible for, including:

 - promoting economic growth and regeneration

 - environmental health and licensing services